 Frugality vs. Deprivation

 It’s easy to confuse frugality with deprivation.
-Frugal living is often defined as being thrifty or purposeful with your money, to the point of finding great value in what you choose to buy.
+Frugal, or simple living is often defined as being thrifty or purposeful with your money, to the point of finding great value in what you choose to buy.

 Deprivation, on the other hand, is going without…on purpose.
 It’s choosing to avoid purchasing items you view as unnecessary in life and keeping the cash for yourself.